 9. Create A Live Music Compilation

-More of a long-term commitment than any of the other options, the big benefit here is that it will expand the value of the offer far beyond the initial email exchange.
-In fact, if the music you are producing and giving out for free, exclusively through this newsletter is of a high enough caliber, this could be a great way to increase the dedication of your fans ultimately converting them to super fans.
+It is more of a long-term commitment than any of the other options; the big benefit here is that it will expand the offer’s value far beyond the initial email exchange.
+In fact, if the music you are producing and giving out for free, exclusively through this newsletter, is of a high enough caliber, this could be a great way to increase the dedication of your fans, ultimately converting them to super fans.
 Use Volume’s fan clubs to support and deliver this option.

 Technique #5 – Do A Giveaway At Every Show (Or If Your Fans Are Too Cool, Do it Digitally!)

 Have the winner come up to the stage and hold up the prize to show the audience.
-This is giving yourself and your merch a plug in front of everyone and is great subliminal marketing.
-Then, mention to the crowd that you’re going to add everyone in the hat to your email list.
-You’ve just collected a ton of new email names and addresses that you definitely would not have captured.
+This is great subliminal marketing; it gives yourself and your merch a plug in front of everyone.
+Then, mention to the crowd that you will add everyone in the hat to your email list.
+You’ve just collected many new email names and addresses you would not have captured otherwise.

-If your audience is too cool for this kind of thing ask them to text you or email a specific email address you created just for them and deliver any of the CTAs above digitally that you think your fans will love.
+If your audience is too cool for this kind of thing, ask them to text you or email a specific email address you created and digitally deliver any of the CTAs above that you think your fans will love.

 Want more tips on building your fanbase?
 Download our How to Identify Your Ideal Fan Freebie!